 So, hop on board and let the scenic journey unfold.
 Once you arrive in Prague, prepare to explore its captivating streets and rich history!

 The distance from Berlin to Prague by train is approximately 350 Km.
-This distance allows for a comfortable trip while enjoying the views of the countryside.

 Imagine wandering through a city where every corner tells a story of resilience and transformation.
 Welcome to Berlin, a vibrant metropolis that seamlessly blends its rich history with modern innovation.
 Are you ready to uncover its hidden gems?